 Erected 1921 by a descendant of William Brown.
 The land for the location of this monument was granted by O. M. Smith.

 Location.
 36° 36.485′ N, 82° 30.848′ W. Marker is near Guy Hollow, Virginia, in Scott County.
-Marker is on Smith Hollow Road (County Route 606) just north of East Carter Valley Road (County Route 704), on the right when traveling north.
-Touch for map.
-Smith Hollow Road is off East Carters Valley Road 0.6 miles east of Wadlow Gap Road (State Route 224).
-Smith Hollow Road is a one lane gravel road.
-There is an overgrown pull-off in front of the marker that one car can squeeze in to leave the road passable.
+Marker is on Smith Hollow Road (County Route 606) just north of East Carter Valley Road (County Route Touch for map.
 Marker is in this post office area: Gate City VA 24251, United States of America.
+Touch for directions.

 Other nearby markers.
-Rock Ledge (approx. 2.2 miles away in Tennessee); First Court of Scott County (approx. 2.7 miles away); McConnell's Birthplace (approx. 2.9 miles away); a different marker also named First Court of Scott County (approx. 2.9 miles away); Big Moccasin Gap (approx. 2.9 miles away); Donelson's Indian Line (approx. 2.9 miles away); Carter Musical Family (approx. 3.3 miles away); Blackmore’s Fort (approx. 3.7 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Rock Ledge (approx. 2.2 miles away in Tennessee); First Court of Scott County (approx. 2.7 miles away); McConnell's Birthplace (approx. 2.9 miles away); a different marker also named First Court of Scott County (approx. 2.9 miles away); Big Moccasin Gap (approx. 2.9 miles away); Donelson's Indian Line (approx. 2.9 miles away); Carter Musical Family (approx. 3.3 miles away); Scott County / Tennessee (approx. 3.3 miles away).

 Also see . . .
 Daniel Boone Wilderness Trail.
 “A blockhouse is a log structure with an upper story that overhung the first.
 The Anderson Blockhouse was an assembly point for thousands who used the Wilderness Trail to venture into the wilds of Kentucky.
 Although the original blockhouse is no longer evident, the driving tour passes by its original location.
 John Anderson built his blockhouse on a knoll just northeast of where the marker stands today.
 The Anderson Blockhouse functioned as a collecting place for individual pioneers until a party of sufficient size was assembled to make the passage down the Wilderness Trail.
 It was the last contact with the Holston Settlements, and even though, a few forts existed beyond this point, it really defined the frontier.”
 (Submitted on June 13, 2017.)